How To Make A PayPal Business Account: Everything You Need to Know

 - 4.99% + $0.09 per transaction under the MicroPayments plan

-If you’re going to use your PayPal account for business purposes, you really should get a PayPal business account.
+If you’ll be using your PayPal account for business purposes, getting a PayPal business account is the obvious move to make.
 But how does PayPal stack up against competing payment processing solutions?

 Overall, despite its shortcomings, PayPal is a solid option for merchants.
 With simple, transparent pricing and extensive eCommerce integrations, PayPal works particularly well as a starter option for new businesses and will scale with your business as it grows.
 What’s more, online sellers can always choose to use PayPal as a supplemental means of accepting payments.
 This isn’t the case with most of PayPal’s competitors.